coolbluemelvin/mlvn.io/content/posts/jamf-to-splunk.md

 ### Jamf metrics to SplunkEnterprise

 Since we like to have insights in our enrollments we were looking for a solution that could update data as close to realtime as possible.
 We ended up using Splunk and a intermediate script server.
-The script server is performing the API call and providing data to the file that's being monitored by a SplunkForwarder.
+The script server is performing the API call and providing data to the file that's being monitored by the SplunkForwarder.

 The script that's performing the API call is the following.